HaydnZK/DomainSleuth/Jaden/README.md

 Additionally, findings are correlated with attack paths to determine how many escalation routes a single vulnerability supports.
 This enables prioritization based on real impact rather than isolated severity.

 **Risk Scoring Model**
-        The risk scoring system combines severity weights (Critical, High, Medium) and exploitability factors (Easy, Moderate, Hard).
+        The risk scoring component combines severity weights (Critical, High, Medium) and exploitability factors (Easy, Moderate, Hard).
 Each finding contributes to an overall score, capped at 100.
 The model also categorizes overall risk into critical, high, medium, and low.
 Additional features include:
 - Quick Wins: Identifies fixes that reduce risk the most
 - Top Priority Fix: Highlights the most impactful issue